tablelandnetwork/table-nft-renderer/README.md

 # Background

 Tableland tables are NFTs.
 The NFT metadata is served by Tableland.
 This metadata includes `image` and `animation_url` properties that point to this app.
-For example, https://tables.tableland.xyz/1/7.svg renders the image and https://tables.tableland.xyz/1/7.html render the interactive editor for table 7 on Ethereum mainnet.
+For example, https://tables.tableland.xyz/1/7.svg renders the image and https://tables.tableland.xyz/1/7.html renders the interactive editor for table 7 on Ethereum mainnet.

 # Developement